Springdale, Arkansas: Arts and culture

-Annual cultural events

 Parsons Stadium in eastern Springdale is host to many events throughout the year, most notably the Rodeo of the Ozarks.
 This four-day event began in Springdale in 1944 and brings professional cowboys and cowgirls to the city for one of the nation's top outdoor rodeos.
 Always hosted on Independence Day weekend, the event brings a parade, the Miss Rodeo of the Ozarks Pageant, and the Grand Entrance to the stadium.
 It also hosts Buckin' in the Ozarks (a Professional Bull Riders [PBR] event), Arenacross (a motocross competition with professional and amateur exhibitions) during Bikes Blues and BBQ weekend and other motorized exhibitions.

 Sports

 Springdale is home to the Northwest Arkansas Naturals, the minor league baseball team of the Texas League.
 The team, formerly known as the Wichita Wranglers, relocated in 2008 upon completion of Arvest Ballpark.
 The stadium has 6,500 seats and additional grass berm seating as well as suites and event space for private events.
 Approximately 70 Naturals home games are played in the stadium every year.
 In 2013, Arvest Ballpark hosted the 77th annual Texas League All-Star Game.